Tumor Hyperinsulinism

 Back to Careers

 Tumor HI may be caused by two distinct types of tumors: islet cell tumors (ICTs) and non-islet cell tumors (NICTs), both of which lead to hypoglycemia due to excessive activation of the insulin receptor.
 Insulinomas are the most common type of functional ICT and cause hypoglycemia because of over production of insulin.
 NICTs can cause hypoglycemia by producing and secreting insulin-like paraneoplastic substances such as IGF-2 or related variants that bind to and activate the insulin receptor.
-This form of hypoglycemia can occur in more than 15 different tumor types, 60 percent of which are malignant, including hepatocellular carcinoma.
-The total addressable market for the combined indications causing tumor HI is estimated to be approximately 4,500 patients in the U.S. alone, including approximately 1,500 with ICTH and 3,000 with NICTH.
-The unique mechanism of action of RZ358 to attenuate excess insulin receptor activation mediated by insulin and related substances makes the therapy a potential universal treatment for hypoglycemia resulting from any cause of hyperinsulinism.
+This form of hypoglycemia can occur in multiple tumor types including hepatocellular carcinoma, fibrosarcomas, and mesotheliomas, among others.
+The unique mechanism of action of RZ358 (ersodetug) to attenuate excess insulin receptor activation mediated by insulin and related substances makes the therapy a potential universal treatment for hypoglycemia resulting from any cause of hyperinsulinism.